 - select agents*

-- biological material from human and non-human primates
+- biological material from human and non-human primate

-The Dean for Research, with assistance from the Biosafety Officer and the IBC Chair, recruits and nominates IBC members.
-Committee members are formally appointed by the Dean for Research in writing to three-year terms.
+The Dean for Research, with assistance from the Biosafety Officer (BSO) and the IBC Chair, recruits and nominates IBC members.
+IBC members are formally appointed by the Dean for Research in writing to three-year terms.
 The following are voting members:

-- A minimum of three faculty members with expertise in recombinant DNA technology, general issues of laboratory biosafety and use of infectious materials will serve on the Committee
+- A minimum of three faculty members with expertise in r/s DNA technology, general issues of laboratory biosafety or the use of infectious materials will serve on the IBC.

 - At least two members shall not be affiliated with the University and will represent the interest of the Community with respect to health and protection of the environment.

-- The Biosafety Officer (BSO), a University Health Services physician and the Attending Veterinarian are ex-officio voting members of the Committee.
+- The BSO, a University Health Services physician and the Attending Veterinarian are ex-officio voting members of the IBC.

-- Ensures that Principal Investigators are aware of the responsibility to register research involving recombinant DNA and biohazards with the Committee.
+- Ensures that Principal Investigators (PI) are aware of the responsibility to register research involving r/s DNA and biohazards with the IBC.

-- Reviews recombinant DNA research conducted at or sponsored by the University for compliance with the Guidelines and approves those research projects that are found to conform to the Guidelines.
+- Reviews r/s DNA research conducted at or sponsored by the University for compliance with the Guidelines and approves those research projects that are found to conform to the Guidelines.

-- Notifies the Principal Investigator of the results of the IBC's review.
+- Notifies the PI of the results of the IBC's review.